-Barrier Free Environment is one which enables people with disabilities to move about safely and freely and to use the facilities within the built environment.
-The goal of barrier free design is to provide an environment that supports the independent functioning of individuals so that they can get to, and participate without assistance in training and employment.
+A Barrier Free Environment is one, which enables people with disabilities to move about safely and freely and to use the facilities within the built environment.
+The goal of a barrier free design is to provide an environment that supports independent functioning of individuals so that they can get to, and participate without assistance in training and employment.

-The fundamental principles which have been followed in developing standards/ norms for various training and employment facilities to meet disabled people's standards for safety, convenience and usability.
-Barrier free design standards should satisfy anyone who is hampered in his mobility or functioning (as compared with a nondisabled person) as a result of obstacles put in his way by the design of a building, the choice of hardware and equipment, and the arrangement of outside space.
+The fundamental principles which have been followed in developing standards/ norms for various training and employment facilities to meet needs and standards for safety, convenience and usability for Persons with Disability.
+(PwD) Barrier free design standards should satisfy anyone who is hampered in his mobility or functioning (as compared with a non - disabled person) as a result of obstacles put in his way by the design of a building, the choice of hardware and equipment, and the arrangement of outside space.

-The primary objective of this checklist is to frame guidelines for non-ambulant (chair bound), semi-ambulant (lower limb impairments), visual, and hearing disabled persons.
-This construction and maintenance standard should be followed in all categories of buildings and facilities used by the TP for making accessible to and functional for physically disabled persons.
+The primary objective of this accessibility manual is to frame guidelines for non-ambulant (chair bound), semi-ambulant (lower limb impairments), visual, and hearing persons with disability.
+This construction and maintenance standard should be followed in all categories of buildings and facilities used by the TP for making it accessible to and functional for PwD.

-The standard also indicates that barrier free design can be achieved without economic burden to TP/ Employer.
+The standard also indicates that barrier free design can be achieved without economic burden to the Training Partner (TP)/ Employer.
 It will help to provide framework for developing policies to ensure a barrier free environment and eliminate the lack of awareness in both the public and private sectors to the problem of accessibility.